 Writing Process Messy, Full of Self Doubts: 'The Danish Girl' Writer David Ebershoff

-David broke into the literary circle with his debut novel 'The Danish Girl', which was adapted into an Academy Award-winning film of the same name in 2015, starring Eddie Redmayne.
+David Ebershoff's debut novel "The Danish Girl" was adapted into an Academy Award-winning film of the same name in 2015, starring Eddie Redmayne.

 A file photo of David Ebershoff.
 (Image: @DavidEbershoff/Twitter)